Tool Installation & Management

 Launch a Tool

-1. Click on a tool in the Tools panel
+1. Click on a tool in the Installed Tools panel

-3. Tool UI appears in an isolated iframe
+3. Tool UI appears in main workspace area

 Update a Tool